varabyte/kobweb/examples/helloworld/src/jsMain/resources/markdown/Markdown.md

 This site is generated from markdown.

-Create rich, dynamic web apps with ease, leveraging [Kotlin](https://kotlinlang.org/) and [Compose for Web](https://compose-web.ui.pages.jetbrains.team/).
+Create rich, dynamic web apps with ease, leveraging [Kotlin](https://kotlinlang.org/) and [Compose HTML](https://compose-web.ui.pages.jetbrains.team/).

 Markdown also supports